Skip to main content

 The project will be rolled out in phases:

-- Full Build: Extends the Stoughton Line south to connect more communities to the New Bedford and Fall River lines
+• Full Build: Extends the Stoughton Line south to connect more communities to the Fall River/New Bedford Line

 Building a Better T